-A top reason for getting a dog is to have a walking companion.
-In addition to exercise, walks with your dog can provide the dog socialization and mental stimulation (smells and sights galore!) that your dog needs in order to be a well-rounded and overall healthy pup, inside and out.
+One of the top reasons for getting a dog in the first place is to have a walking companion.
+But in addition to exercise, walks with your dog can provide the dog socialization and mental stimulation (smells and sights galore!) that your dog needs in order to be a well-rounded and overall healthy pup, inside and out.

-With spring around the corner, wouldn’t it be nice to get on the right track to have an enjoyable walking buddy?
-Train your dog to walk politely on leash by using these techniques:
+With spring around the corner, wouldn’t it be nice to have a walking buddy ready for any outdoor adventure?
+Well, it is absolutely possible to train your dog to walk politely on a leash when you use the following techniques:

 When your dog is walking next to you or near you with slack in the leash, this is the “cookie spot” -- in other words, this is where treats are likeliest to be given, and dogs are pretty quick to recognize this.
 Over time, increase the duration that your dog has to walk in the “cookie spot” before you give them a treat.
 Once you’ve done this long enough, praise will be all your dog needs or looks for, rather than a treat.

-Interacting with your dog during walk time will help to hold their attention and may stop pulling before it starts.
-Every 10-100 feet, ask your dog to do a skill and then reward him with a treat, praise, or the continuation of the walk.
-Use commands such as sit, down, shake, or nose touch during a walk to keep your canine companion engaged.
+Interacting with your dog during walk time will help to hold their attention and may stop the habit of leash pulling before it starts.
+Every 10 to 100 feet or so, ask your dog to do a skill and then reward them with a treat or praise (or both), followed by continuation of the walk.
+You can also use commands such as sit, down, shake, or nose touch during a walk to keep your canine companion engaged.
 This can be a great and useful way to pass the time while you wait for a light to change, for example.
-For a nose touch, the dog races back to you and touches his nose to the palm of your hand – now the dog is closer to you and there is more slack on the leash, so it's a total win-win!
+For a nose touch, the dog races back to you and touches their nose to the palm of your hand – now the dog is closer to you and there is more slack on the leash, so it's a total win-win!